Same-sex marriage in Luxembourg: Same-sex marriage

+Legislative action

 The ruling Christian Social People's Party until 2009 was opposed to same-sex marriage, even though Prime Minister Jean-Claude Juncker, originating from the same party, had expressed his personal support.
-In July 2007, a motion calling for the legalisation of same-sex marriage was rejected by Parliament, on a 38–22 vote.
+In July 2007, a motion calling for the legalisation of same-sex marriage was rejected by Parliament on a 22–38 vote.

 In July 2009, the newly formed Juncker–Asselborn Government announced its intention to legalise same-sex marriage.
-During a debate on 19 January 2010, the Minister of Justice, François Biltgen, announced that a law to legalise same-sex marriage (with the exception of certain adoption rights) would be finalized before the summer vacation break of Parliament.
-On 9 July 2010, the government approved the bill, and on 10 August 2010 it was submitted to Parliament.
+During a debate on 19 January 2010, Minister of Justice François Biltgen announced that a law to legalise same-sex marriage (with the exception of certain adoption rights) would be finalized before the summer vacation break of Parliament.
+The government approved the bill on 9 July 2010, and submitted to Parliament on 10 August 2010.
 In May 2012, the bill was re-drafted and a vote was not expected at least until 2013.
-On 27 November 2012, the Council of State delivered a negative response to the bill, but asked Parliament to open a debate on the topic if it moved to vote on the bill.
-Some members of the Council submitted separate opinions supporting the bill.

-On 6 February 2013, the Parliament's Legal Affairs Committee agreed to approve the measure opening marriage to same-sex couples.
-On 20 February, the committee backed the right to simple adoption for same-sex couples, but restricting plenary adoption to opposite-sex couples.
-On 6 March 2013, the committee confirmed that position.
-However, on 4 June, the Council of State issued a second review, rejecting the compromise to allow simple adoption for all couples while restricting plenary adoption to opposite-sex couples only.
-On 19 June 2013, the Legal Affairs Committee decided to back full adoption rights for same-sex couples.
-The bill was expected to be voted on by Parliament in the autumn of 2013, however, a further delay was caused by elections in October 2013 following the resignation of the Juncker–Asselborn Government.
+On 27 November 2012, the Council of State issued a negative opinion on the bill, but urged Parliament to open a debate on the issue if it proceeded with a vote.
+Some Council members submitted separate opinions in support of the bill.
+On 6 February 2013, the Parliament's Legal Affairs Committee approved the measure.
+On 20 February, the committee agreed to support the right to stepchild adoption for same-sex couples, while restricting joint adoption to opposite-sex couples.
+This position was confirmed on 6 March 2013.
+However, on 4 June, the Council of State issued a second review, rejecting the compromise to allow stepchild adoption for all couples but restricting joint adoption to opposite-sex couples.
+On 19 June 2013, the Legal Affairs Committee decided to support full adoption rights for same-sex couples.
+The bill was expected to be voted on by Parliament in the autumn of 2013; however, a further delay was caused by elections in October 2013 following the resignation of the Juncker–Asselborn Government.